DataFire/Integrations/integrations/generated/epa_gov_case/README.md

   * output `string` (values: JSONP, JSON, XML): Output Format Flag.
 Enter one of the following keywords:
   * p_case_category `string`: Case Category Filter.
 Enter one or more case category codes to filter results.
 Provide multiple values as a comma-delimited list.
   * p_case_status `string`: Case Status Code Filter.
 Enter one or more case status codes to limit results.
 Provide multiple values as a comma-delimited list.
+  * p_violation `string`: Violation Type Code Filter.
+Enter one or more violation type codes to limit results.
+Provide multiple values as a comma-delimited list.
   * p_milestone `string`: Administrative or Judicial Milestone Filter.
 Enter one or milestone values to restrict results.
 Provide multiple values as a comma-delimited list.
   * p_from_date `string`: Administrative or Judicial Milestone Date Range Start Limiter.
 Enter a date value in MM/DD/YYYY format to limit milestone results.
 Parameter p_to_date must also be populated when using this parameter option.
   * p_to_date `string`: Administrative or Judicial Milestone Date Range End Limiter.
 Enter a date value in MM/DD/YYYY format to limit milestone results.
 Parameter p_from_date must also be populated when using this parameter option.